kris2026uk/LIS624/Wordpress.md

+# Wordpress Installation

+## Wordpress software is how we are going to build our website.

+Wordpress is used by many current libraries to house their public facing websites.
+These websites bring many different

 The first thing I did prior to starting the installation process was to do any updates to my VM using sudo apt update sudo apt upgrade